ethxnwzng/HalaraChatbot-InfringementDetector/README.md

-# Projects done for Halara Internship Summer 2025: idea_bot Chatbot for Halara employees and a product Infringement Detector (crawler based and direct DB accesss based)
+# Halara Chatbot and a product Infringement Detector

 ## Project Overview